Takakeishō Takanobu: Ōzeki career

+Demotion and retirement

+Entering kadoban status again for the July 2024 tournament, Takakeishō was unable to secure a winning record, losing his eighth match on Day 13 to then-tournament leader Terunofuji.
+Takakeishō was demoted to sekiwake for the second time in September, where he needed 10 matches to regain his ōzeki rank.
+However, he withdrew after suffering consecutive defeats in the first two days, with his medical certificate citing more neck issues.

+On 20 September 2024, near the end of that month's tournament, Takakeishō announced his retirement as a competitor.
+At a press conference held the next day, Takakeishō said that he was "burned out."
+He said that although his ambition since childhood was to become a yokozuna, his depleted strength and energy made further pursuit of this goal impossible.
+At the time of his retirement, Takakeishō was the second youngest to retire among wrestlers who reached the ōzeki rank since 1925.
+He was also the first to retire in one tournament after his demotion from ōzeki since Chiyotaikai in 2010.
+It was announced that he would take the elder name Minatogawa and stay with the Sumo Association as a coach at Tokiwayama stable.

+Takakeishō's retirement ceremony was held on 4 October 2025 at the Ryōgoku Kokugikan.
+About 300 people took part in the cutting of his topknot, including Tokyo governor Yuriko Koike and former Yokozuna Deliberation Council member and JASRAC chairman Shunichi Tokura.

 Fighting style

-Takakeishō specializes in pushing and thrusting techniques (tsuki/oshi).
-He regularly wins by oshi-dashi (push out) and hataki-komi (slap down).
+Takakeishō specialized in pushing and thrusting techniques (tsuki/oshi).
+He regularly won by oshi-dashi (frontal push out) and hataki-komi (slap down).
 His tendency to avoid yotsu grappling techniques and throws has been attributed by some sumo commentators to his relatively short arms.
 It was noted however that he expanded his repertoire somewhat during his January 2023 tournament victory, winning two matches by kotenage (armlock throw) and clinching the championship with a sukuinage (beltless arm throw).

 Personal life

 In August 2020 Takakeishō announced his engagement to fashion model Yukina Chiba.
 She is the daughter of former ōzeki Hokuten'yū.
 During the press conference celebrating the achievement of his third tournament, it was revealed that he had a son with his wife.
+After his sudden retirement, he lost an incredible amount of weight, with his father stating that the weight decrease is not a concern (whilst commenting on his diet and his low appetite).